 Because this is a convoluted topic, it’s a good idea to include information about image ownership and usage in your contract with your client.
 The contract ensures that the photographer can remain the owner of the images.
 In this case, the client holds a license for specified uses, such as property listing.
 If the client wants to use the images outside of this context, the client will need to seek approval.
 This means you qualify to receive royalties or additional fees if your images are used in future promotional materials, such as realtor or developer brochures.

 If you’ve ever dreamt of getting an intimate glimpse of houses and quaint cottages for a living, real estate photography may be for you.
-This diverse and specialized industry has something to offer whether you’re looking to capture residential, commercial, or luxury properties.
+Get started with an online portfolio website to host your captured shots of residential, commercial, or luxury properties.